Deep Sidhu: Farmers' protest

 The Delhi Police booked Sidhu and Sadhana for instigating violence at the Red Fort.
 After a preliminary investigation, they concluded that "there was a pre-conceived and well-coordinated plan to break the agreement between the Delhi Police and the leaders of protesting organisations."
 Sidhu was arrested on 9 February 2021 from Karnal in Haryana on charge of instigating farmers to storm the Red Fort and causing violence.
 He pleaded innocence and claimed he was not involved in any violence nor incited others.
 He said that he had exercised his right to peaceful protest and was implicated as he was a "popular face" present "at the wrong place at the wrong time".

 After his bail plea was approved, he was arrested a second time on a police case filed by the Archaeological Survey of India (ASI).
 ASI had accused Sidhu of damaging the monument and vandalism by the rioters.
 His lawyer denounced the second arrest after bail as unconstitutional.
 He was released on bail on 16 April 2021.

-Waris Panjab De
+Waris Punjab De

 In September 2021, Sidhu formed a political organisation named Waris Punjab De, that aimed to get more rights for farmers from the Union government.
-Before his death, he gave support to the far-right leader Simranjit Singh Mann and Shiromani Akali Dal (Amritsar).
+Before his death, he gave support to the pro-Khalistan leader Simranjit Singh Mann and Shiromani Akali Dal (Amritsar).

 Death

 Sidhu died in a car accident on 15 February 2022, at the age of 37.
 The accident occurred on the Kundli-Manesar highway, in Haryana's Kharkhoda area, near Delhi.
-Sidhu was driving his Mahindra Scorpiotowards Punjab.
+Sidhu was driving his Mahindra Scorpio towards Punjab.
 There were two people in the car; the passenger was his girlfriend, Reena Rai, who survived with injuries.
-According to Sonipat police, Sidhu died around 9 p.m. near the Peepli toll booth, after his car hit the rear end of a truck parked on the highway.
+According to Sonipat police, Sidhu died around 9 P.M. near the Peepli toll booth, after his car hit the rear end of a truck parked on the highway.
 The truck had broken down on the side of the road.
 The driver side of the car took the maximum impact of the crash.
 Sidhu was pronounced dead at the hospital.

 Commemoration

-Sikh Community Tributes
+Tributes

 In a condolence message, the chief of the Shiromani Gurdwara Parbandhak Committee (Sikh governing body) had said "Sidhu had played a leading role in mobilising the youth during the Kisan Sangharsh and spread the voice of Kisan Sangharsh across the country and the world.
 The serious people of Punjab are deeply shocked by his demise."

 In October 2022, there were talks ongoing with the SGPC and Mandeep Sidhu (Deep Sidhu's brother) to have his picture placed in the Central Sikh Museum.